jahsef/BettererCam/README.md

 ```

 ## Introduction
 BetterCam is a Python high-performance screenshot library for Windows using Desktop Duplication API.
 Capable of 240Hz+ capturing.
-It was originally built as a part of deep learning pipeline for FPS games to perform better than existed python solutions ([python-mss](https://github.com/BoboTiG/python-mss), [D3DShot](https://github.com/SerpentAI/D3DShot/)).
+It was originally built as [DXCam](https://github.com/ra1nty/DXcam), part of deep learning pipeline for FPS games to perform better than existed python solutions ([python-mss](https://github.com/BoboTiG/python-mss), [D3DShot](https://github.com/SerpentAI/D3DShot/)).

+Now it has been built upon and perfected.

 Compared to these existed solutions, BetterCam provides:
 - Way faster screen capturing speed (> 240Hz)